| CloserLook > John > John 11:49-57 and 12:1-11 |

 Yes, Lazarus was a thorn in their flesh.

-I'm sure he was well known; both in
+I'm sure he was well known both in

 Now, that same old friendly fellow was back among them.

-him, but there was always that funny feeling.
+there was always that funny feeling.

-It wasn't anything he said, it was just who he was.
+It wasn't anything he said.
+It was just who he was.

-Yes, Lazarus was a living testimony to the power of Jesus Christ, which simply wouldn't go away.
+Yes, Lazarus was a living testimony to the power of Jesus Christ

-And "by reason of him many of the Jews went away, and believed on Jesus.
+him many of the Jews went away, and believed on Jesus."

 |